US health panel: Pap tests needed only every 3 years

-NEW YORK (Reuters Health) - Women only need to get a Pap test once every three years to check for cervical cancer, and don’t need to be screened until age 21 - even if they’re sexually active earlier, according to new guidelines from a government-backed panel.
+NEW YORK, March 14 (Reuters Health) - Women only need to get a Pap test once every three years to check for cervical cancer, and don’t need to be screened until age 21 - even if they’re sexually active earlier, according to new guidelines from a government-backed panel.

 The statement from the United States Preventive Services Task Force, released on Wednesday, aligns closely with guidelines from three U.S. cancer groups that were also announced on Wednesday.